Mobile navigation

 Meetings

-This guide aims to support schools understanding of their role in multi-agency meetings held in relation to safeguarding and child protection.
+The what meeting am I attending guide (opens new window) aims to support schools understanding of their role in multi-agency meetings held in relation to safeguarding and child protection.

-Cases of possible Child Exploitation (sexual and criminal) are discussed at the GSCP's Missing, Slavery, Exploitation and Trafficking Sub Group (MSET) on a monthly basis.
-For more information about child exploitation risk assessment and monitoring framework (including screening tool) go to Child exploitation and missing children
+Cases of possible child exploitation (sexual and criminal) are discussed at the GSCP's Missing, Slavery, Exploitation and Trafficking Sub Group (MSET) on a monthly basis.
+See the more child exploitation risk assessment and monitoring framework (including screening tool) for more information.

 Operation Encompass